LauVinSe/Sensors_Control_DoBotSorting/README.md

 Our project integrates the Intel Real Sense D435i RGBD Camera with the DoBot Magician Robot to execute a color-sorting task.
 The primary objective is to identify, categorize by colour, and subsequently pick up and sort objects, in this case, boxes.

 ## Workflow
-1.** Object Recognition:** Using the camera, the system first detects the boxes on the platform.
+1. **Object Recognition:** Using the camera, the system first detects the boxes on the platform.

-2. **Color Filtering: **Once the boxes are identified, the system categorizes them based on their colour.
+2. **Color Filtering:** Once the boxes are identified, the system categorizes them based on their colour.
 3. **Centroid Calculation:** After the desired colour is detected, the system determines the object's centroid.
 This central point serves as a reference for the next stages.

 4. **Depth Sensing:** Utilizing the centroid of the box, the system then maps the depth value from the depth image.